awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-blockaction.md

 # AWS::WAFv2::WebACL BlockAction<a name="aws-properties-wafv2-webacl-blockaction"></a>

-Specifies that AWS WAF should block requests\.
+Specifies that AWS WAF should block the request and optionally defines additional custom handling for the response to the web request\.

-This is used only in the context of other settings, for example to specify values for the web ACL and rule group `RuleAction` and for the web ACL `DefaultAction`\.
+This is used in the context of other settings, for example to specify values for a rule action or a web ACL default action\.

 ## Syntax<a name="aws-properties-wafv2-webacl-blockaction-syntax"></a>